-My most recent customer gave me a chance to exercise Tableau Version 9’s features, for both the Server and Desktop Professional.
+A recent customer gave me a chance to exercise Tableau features, on both the Server and Desktop.

-Early on, an analyst asked me to do something rather interesting with calculations in a workbook.
-Because the source data was not transformed sufficiently to directly surface crucial data, Tableau was being used to perform fundamental calculations.
-As a move towards standardizing this process, we elected to write basic calculations, validate them for accuracy in a cross-tabular display, and then build more targeted calculations on the basic ones, which is a very reasonable approach that Tableau’s calculation feature set supports well and which helps to eliminate redundant set of ‘soup-to-nuts’ calculations.
-If it’s wrong, we want to be able to fix it once, not seventeen times, right?
+Because the source data was not transformed sufficiently to directly surface crucial data, I used Tableau to perform a series of calculations.
+As a move towards standardizing this process, I elected to write basic table calculations, validate them for accuracy in a cross-tabular display, and then build more targeted calcs on top of the basic ones, a reliable approach that Tableau’s calculation feature set supports well and which helps to eliminate duplicative sets of ‘soup-to-nuts’ calculations.
+If a building-block calc is wrong, I want to be able to fix it once, not fourteen times.

 Googling madly, I luckily stumbled upon the Tableau term, ‘late filtering’.
-It sounded tasty, it was delicious, and it leads to the second effect of aforesaid dragging / dropping a table calc back to the metadata menu.
+It sounded tasty — it was delicious — and it leads to the second effect of aforesaid dragging / dropping a table calc back to the metadata section and naming it.
 Most importantly, and although I neglected to capture a screenshot of the ‘late filtered’ solution we created, it works like this.
 In Tableau, a table calculation is limited to the worksheet wherein it was created, and thus has no effect on Tableau’s query on a data source, which happens to be good in this case.
-When a table that filters out older data is dragged to the metadata tab (and thus needs to be named), then it becomes part of workbook’s metadata, and thereby becomes part of the underlying query to a data source.
-Think of it as an added WHERE clause on the SELECT statement.
+When a table that filters out older data is dragged to the metadata tab and named, then as I mentioned, it becomes part of workbook’s metadata, and thereby becomes part of the underlying query from Tableau to a data source.
+Think of it as an added WHERE clause on a SELECT statement.
 As such, if the query to the data source eliminated values prior to a given datetime, then of course, the underlying data for the 4 week moving average would be lost, right?
 Well, on the flip-side, if a table calc is NOT named (brought into metadata), it does NOT become part of the query, but instead is processed AFTER the data is brought onto a Tableau worksheet and is operated on as part of a calculation process (aka ‘late filtering’).

 So, late filtering, as well as an appropriate viz, made up the secret sauce.
 All I had to do was remove the named Table Calc from the metadata and re-build it as a plain-old table calc.
-This made me laugh at myself, because notwithstanding my aforesaid failed ‘technology-limitation as logic-limitation’ impulse, the Tableau platform was able to support this unique request very elegantly and, here’s the funny part, with a very techno-platform-specific method.
+This made me laugh at myself, because notwithstanding my aforesaid failed ‘technology-limitation as logic-limitation’ impulse, I was able, with Tableau to support this unique request very elegantly and, here’s the funny part, with a very techno-platform-specific method!